aarboleda1/Visor-Chat/README.md

 1. `$ cd ./chat-client`
 2. `$ npm install`
 3. `$ npm start`
+4. Point your browser to http://localhost:8000/webpack-dev-server/

 ## Getting Started
 + This repository is broken down into backend and front end repository
-+ Both need to be running in order for the app to work
++ **Note**: Both the backend and front end client need to workneed to be running in order for the app to work

+## AI Bot functionality
+> After some time researching and testing out other simple NLP platforms.
+I chose to use wit.ai for it's community wide accepted practices and easy to use API.
+Based on what users want, and might typically ask, I would be able to program this bot to handle a wide breadth of questions and answers and also redirect messages to a company wide inbox.
++ Simple commands such as hi, hello, greeting are all picked up
++ Has a lot of potential to learn certain questions and commands, such as:
+  - When are taxes due?
+  - How do I obtain an 1099?

 ## To do
 **Frontend**